 Ever since we started taking our Dribbble presence seriously, we’ve been receiving a lot of messages from our potential clients of all shades with a predominant topic being the cost of design and development of mobile apps.
-We’d gladly put out a number… if we had one laid out.
+Like any app development company, we have “How much does it cost to make an app” as one of our top 5 frequently asked questions.
+And we’d gladly put out a number… if we had one laid out.
+The problem of app development costs is in the complexity of the process and a lot of variables that come into play once the project starts.

 The reality of app production

-In a perfect world, a client comes with a fully-formed business idea, user personas, some real research and data.
-In that case, we can tailor a detailed estimate, flex it, and ultimately roll out a plan.
+When a client comes with a fully-formed business idea, user personas, some real research, and data, we can tailor a detailed estimate, flex it, and ultimately roll out a plan.
 Other times, we have to start working in conditions of insufficient information.
 It is a more complicated process but it is absolutely possible.
 And we can’t stress this enough:

 We never bail on projects regardless of how vague they are at the start.